-Silver Glen Springs is one of the most popular and well-known springs in Florida.
-Perhaps one of the most popular springs in Florida, Silver Glen is a massive spring of crystal clear water and is frequented by many fans of snorkeling and boating.
-Located in the Ocala National Forest.
+Silver Glen Springs is one of Florida’s most popular and well-known springs.
+Perhaps one of the most popular springs in Florida, Silver Glen is a massive spring of crystal clear water frequented by many fans of snorkeling and boating and located in the Ocala National Forest.
 Accessible from the Silver Glen Run off of Lake George, this spring is a local favorite.

 Sunny Sands Nudist Resort & Mobile Home Park

 Don’t judge – each to their own.
-I’m not a nudist in public but I sure do like running around my own home naked.
-Now, some people enjoy the liberation of being naked amongst others and there’s nothing wrong with this.
-If you are a nudist looking for a place to let it all hang out then Sunny Sands Nudist Resort in Pierson is for you.
-Or, if you are curious clothing is optional so this is a good way to experience a nudist resort without having to be in the buff.
+I’m not a nudist in public, but I sure like running around my home naked.
+Now, some people enjoy the liberation of being naked amongst others, and there’s nothing wrong with this.
+If you are a nudist looking for a place to let it all hang out, then Sunny Sands Nudist Resort in Pierson is for you.
+Or, if you are curious, clothing is optional, so this is an excellent way to experience a nudist resort without having to be in the buff.

-Sunny Sands is a Family Friendly Nudist Resort located on 42 acres of natural Florida beauty surrounded by fern farms.
-There is a permanent mobile home community, rental units, full RV hook-ups, tent camping sites, and daily visits available.
+Sunny Sands is a Family Friendly Nudist Resort on 42 acres of natural Florida beauty amidst fern farms.
+A permanent mobile home community, rental units, full RV hook-ups, tent camping sites, and daily visits are available.